CRISPHealth/crisp-frontend-challenge/README.md

 5. Familiarity and comfort writing tests

 ### Notes:
-This exercise should take no more than 5 hours, but feel free to invest as much time as required to complete the challenge.

 Feel free to use any IDE you are comfortable using to run the server

 ### Startup: